Kara Swisher: Other activities

-Swisher was a judge for Mayor Michael Bloomberg's NYC BigApps competition in New York.
-She told Rolling Stone writer Claire Hoffman: "A lot of these people I cover are babies", Swisher says.
+Swisher was a judge in Mayor Michael Bloomberg's NYC BigApps competition in New York.
+She told Rolling Stone writer Claire Hoffman: "A lot of these people I cover are babies," Swisher said.
 "I always call them papier-mâché–they just wilt."

 Swisher appeared as herself in a 2015 episode of the HBO show Silicon Valley.

 Swisher wrote of her experiences working for The McLaughlin Group in a 2018 Slate article, in which she alleged that host John McLaughlin abused staff and sexually harassed women.
-Reflecting on his death from prostate cancer in 2016, she wrote, "I’m so glad he’s dead.
-Seriously, I’m glad he’s dead.
+Reflecting on his death from prostate cancer in 2016, she wrote, "I'm so glad he's dead.
+Seriously, I'm glad he's dead.
 He was a jackass.
 He deserved it."

 In January 2019, Swisher told people who disapproved of a Gillette advertisement after the January 2019 Lincoln Memorial confrontation, "... to all you aggrieved folks who thought this Gillette ad was too much bad-men-shaming, after we just saw it come to life with those awful kids and their fetid smirking harassing that elderly man on the Mall: Go __ yourselves."
 Citing Swisher's comment as an example of how inaccurate many media accounts of the story had been, Caitlin Flanagan of The Atlantic Monthly observed, "You know the left has really changed in this country when you find its denizens... lionizing the social attitudes of the corporate monolith Procter & Gamble."
 Swisher apologized in a tweet two days later.

 In 2021 and 2023, Swisher hosted the official companion podcast for the third and fourth seasons of HBO's TV series Succession.
-In 2024, she received criticism for her book “Burn Book: A Tech Love Story," with critics saying that it was "anti-worker."
+In 2024, she received criticism for her book "Burn Book: A Tech Love Story," with critics saying that it was "anti-worker."

+In 2025, she played herself in the Apple TV program, The Morning Show.

+In 2026, she played herself in the film The Devil Wears Prada 2.

-Plan to Run for Mayor of San Francisco
+Plan to run for Mayor of San Francisco

 In 2016, she announced that she planned to run for mayor of San Francisco as a Democrat in 2023.
-She was seen as likely to run on a "highly progressive" platform with a focus on more housing, legalizing marijuana and new labor laws for the "on-demand" workforce that dominated (and still dominates) San Francisco.
+She was seen as likely to run on a "highly progressive" platform with a focus on more housing, legalizing marijuana, and new labor laws for the "on-demand" workforce that dominated (and still dominates) San Francisco.
 We all yammer about politicians and how bad things are, and I think it important that we stop bellyaching and act if we want change.
 Also this whole election cycle has struck a chord in me that I have always thought about, related to professional politicians and how we need to shift thinking about who should serve and the duty of citizens to be, you know, citizens.
 There is an important and necessary role for good government and I hate this wholesale tearing down of it.
 Also the increasing divide between tech sector and the city is something that I think a lot about.
 Not that I have solutions as yet.